pragal18/Enrichment_of_DBpedia_NIF_Dataset/readme.md

 ```
 Extracts the article Apocopis in Spanish Language and stores in Files/Inputes folder

-Similarly for performing Links NLP task, Run the 'separate_script.sh' again with an argument -p specifying the path where **NIF Text Links** file is stored in the system.
-The result will be saved in CSV format at 'Files/LinkDataset<language>_with_duplicates.csv'.
+Similarly for performing Links Enhancement NLP task, Run the 'separate_script.sh' again with an argument -p specifying the path where **NIF Text Links** file is stored in the system.
+The result of "Surface forms analysis" task will be stored in a CSV file saved at 'Files/LinkDataset-languagename_with_duplicates.csv'.
 ```sh
 ./separate_scripts.sh -p F:/Master_thesis/nif_text_links_fr.ttl
 ```